 A 21st Century Education

-- Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.
+- Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.

-- An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.
+- A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.

-- Regular emails throughout the program to keep parents involved and informed.
+- Regular emails throughout the program to keep parents informed.